basho-labs/riak-chef-cookbook/README.md

 * Seth Thomas ([GitHub](https://github.com/cheeseplus))
 * and You!
 [Read up](https://github.com/basho-labs/the-riak-community/blob/master/config-mgmt-strategy.md) and get involved

 You can [read the full guidelines](http://docs.basho.com/riak/latest/community/bugs/) for bug reporting and code contributions on the Riak Docs.
-And **thank you!** Your contribution is incredible important to us.
+And **thank you!** Your contribution is incredibly important to us.

 ## License and Authors